nuxtlabs/demo-blog-nuxt-content/content/articles/2022-white-house-crypto-crackdown-coming.md

 - Instruct various environmental regulators to "track digital assets environmental impacts, develop performance standards as appropriate and provide local authorities with the tools, resources and expertise to mitigate the environmental harms".

-  **"Opportunities exist to align the development of digital assets with transitioning to a net-zero emissions economy and improving environmental justice."**
+  "Opportunities exist to align the development of digital assets with transitioning to a net-zero emissions economy and improving environmental justice." - Fact Sheet

-- The fourth step includes "... establishing a standing forum to convene federal agencies, industry, academics, and civil society to exchange knowledge and ideas that could inform federal regulation, standards, coordinating activities, technical assistance, and research support."
+- The fourth step includes "... establishing a standing forum to convene federal agencies, industry, academics, and civil society to exchange knowledge and ideas that could inform federal regulation, standards, coordinating activities, technical assistance, and research support." - Fact Sheet

-  Getting everyone on board seems likely a sign that government feels threatened by crypto.
+  Getting everyone on board seems likely a sign that the government feels threatened by crypto.

 ### The US As The Leader Of The Status Quo Of Global Finance As Well The Country’s Financial Competitiveness

-This point includes cooperating with unelected organisations like FATF (Financial Action Task Force) to establish global financial leadership to bringing the US values into cryptocurrency.
+This point includes cooperating with unelected organisations like FATF (Financial Action Task Force) to establish global financial leadership to bring the US values into cryptocurrency.

 > Note, this is code for financial control and financial surveillance not freedom and liberty.

 <sub>Coinbureau</sub>

 The administration plans to instruct various government agencies to partner with similar agencies around the world.
-This step doesn't include any mention about crypto.
+This step doesn't include any mention of crypto.

-The administration is set to help third-world countries develop their financial structure architecture as well as help tech companies to find a place for their products on foreign markets.
+The administration is set to help third-world countries develop their financial structure architecture as well as help tech companies to find a place for their products in foreign markets.

 ### Illicit Activities

 The US is pushing for KYC around the world.

-> While our efforts have strengthened the U.S. financial system, digital assets —some of which are pseudonymous and can
-> be transferred without a financial intermediary— have been exploited by bad actors...
+"While our efforts have strengthened the U.S. financial system, digital assets —some of which are pseudonymous and can be transferred without a financial intermediary— have been exploited by bad actors..." - Fact Sheet

-<sub>Fact Sheet</sub>

 > All crypto is pseudonymous and doesn’t require an intermediary for movement, this goes with FATF rhetoric which
 > would label every crypto transaction high-risk as it doesn't include an intermediary

 <sub>Coinbureau</sub>

-Crypto is being used by bad actors for illicit purposes -> no stats for that, they know it's only 0.15% of all transactions are related to illicit activity -> 2 - 5% of all Fiat transactions are related to the illicit activity ( despite KYC and AML) -> shows they haven't done anything in this regard in the last 30 years rather than creating multi-billion business of compliance companies and justified government overreach
+The Fact Sheet claims that crypto is being used by bad actors for illicit purposes but doesn't provide stats for that.
+They know only 0.15% of all transactions are related to illicit activity.
+2 - 5% of all Fiat transactions are related to the illicit activity ( despite KYC and AML).
+This shows they haven't done anything in this regard in the last 30 years rather than creating multi-billion business of compliance companies and justified government overreach.

 #### Steps

-US politicians to expand US secrecy act to include crypto (will includeDeFi and NFT), all transactions over 10k $ have to be reported, also peer-to-peer which they want to get rid of also, push to raise penalties for unlicensed money transacting - going after Defi and possibly crypto wallets Push to let department of justice prosecute digital asset crimes in any jurisdiction the victim of this crime is found
+US politicians plan to expand US secrecy act to include crypto (will includeDeFi and NFT).
+All transactions over 10k $ have to be reported, also peer-to-peer which they want to get rid of.
+They are also pushing to raise penalties for unlicensed money transacting - going after Defi and possibly crypto wallets.
+There are efforts to let the department of justice prosecute digital asset crimes in any jurisdiction the victim of this crime is found.

 > Will the US government reach anywhere in the world?

 <sub>Coinbureau</sub>

-Instruct treasury DPT to publish reports about the illicit finance risk of DeFi and NFTs end of Feb and July next year Continue to expose and disrupt illicit actors - more sanctions work with the private sector to understand illicit risks
+- Instruct treasury DPT to publish reports about the illicit finance risk of DeFi and NFTs end of February and July next year.
+- Continue to expose and disrupt illicit actors and impose more sanctions.
+- Work with the private sector to understand illicit risks.

 ### Digital $ CBDC